 The Project is neither a Ph.D. dissertation nor a simple research paper.
 Students are to select a Project topic in their own ministry context.
 They must address the implications of their findings for the practice of ministry.
-The Project will be between 50 to 80 pages including bibliography.
+The Project will be between 60-90 pages excluding Table of Contents, Bibliography, and Appendices (charts, graphs, etc.).
 If written in Korean, students must prepare a 3-5 page abstract in English, which is bound with the paper.